Get Tech Tips

 The Learning Mindset – It Isn’t Obvious Until It Is

-I've heard and repeated these phrases countless times over the years both at home and at work
+I've heard and repeated these phrases countless times over the years, both at home and work:

 It's the human condition to forget what it was like before something became second nature to us.

-Turn it right? we are spinning it in a circle so it really depends on how you are looking at it whether it’s right or left is tight.
+Turn it right?
+We are spinning it in a circle, so whether right or left is tight really depends on how you are looking at it.

-Hold your hand out in front of you with your thumb pointed down and fingers up.
-To tighten a bolt we turn right from the top with the bolt facing us.
-Our fingers turn right but from the bottom where our thumb is it actually turns left.
-Also, if the bolt is on the other side facing away from us we turn it left from the top to tighten.
+Hold your hand out in front of you with your thumb pointed down, fingers up.
+To tighten a bolt, we turn right from the top with the bolt facing us.
+Our fingers turn right, but from the bottom where our thumb is, it actually turns left.
+Also, if the bolt is on the other side facing away from us, we turn it left from the top to tighten.

-In the case of a simple phrase like “Righty tighty” we make several assumptions about the person we are saying it to that they know right from left already and that they understand your facing the component being turned and that we are saying right from the top.
+In the case of a simple phrase like “righty tighty,” we make several assumptions about the person we are saying it to.
+We assume that they know right from left already.
+We also assume that they understand how you're supposed to face the component being turned, so they should understand that we are saying right from the top.

 It isn't obvious until it becomes obvious, then it seems to us like it always was.

-We may think we learned it because someone repeated the phrase “righty tighty” but we actually learned it because we turned it the wrong way a bunch (trial and error), we learned right a left and clocks via repetitive reinforcement as a kid and it's enough like the motion of a clock that we make a connection.
+We may think we learned it because someone repeated the phrase “righty tighty.”
+However, we actually learned it because we turned it the wrong way a bunch (trial and error).
+We also learned right and left from clocks via repetitive reinforcement as a kid; we make that connection because it's similar enough to the motion of a clock.

-In this model, I may lose a book or have a hard time finding it but my memory is my memory and it doesn't change any more than the words on the page change.
-I may misplace my copy of “Hitchhikers Guide” but when I do locate it “The ships hung in the sky in much the same way that bricks don't.” just like always (forgive my force-feeding of Douglas Adams line).
+In this model, I may lose a book or have a hard time finding it, but my memory is my memory, and it doesn't change any more than the words on the page change.
+I may misplace my copy of Hitchhiker's Guide to the Galaxy, but when I do locate it, “The ships hung in the sky in much the same way that bricks don't,” just as always (forgive my force-feeding of that Douglas Adams line).

-The results of the study demonstrate that memory recall is actually quite dependant on the current state of your mind and emotions and surprisingly untrustworthy as exact replicas of the facts.
+The study results demonstrate that memory recall is actually quite dependent on the current state of your mind and emotions.
+It's surprisingly untrustworthy as exact replicas of the facts.

 Modern neuroscience has demonstrated that all memories are recreations of the ideas and senses that you experienced in the past but using the brain of the present.

-Once the voltage gets to the meter, the meter can “measure” the voltage but does the internal electronics display the voltage?
+Once the voltage gets to the meter, the meter can “measure” the voltage, but do the internal electronics display the voltage?
 No, the display actually shows it in a way that makes sense to us.

 If the meter stores the measurement, is it stored in the display?

-No, the measurement is stored in memory as a bunch of zeros and ones and can be recalled later and reconstructed into a display later using software designed to make sense of those zeros and ones, therefore, replicating the result.
+No, the measurement is stored in memory as a bunch of zeros and ones that can be recalled later and reconstructed into a display later using software designed to make sense of those zeros and ones, therefore replicating the result.

 The difference with the human mind is that our experiences shape and change our software.

-As we have experiences our brain encodes this data into our long term memory via neurons that are trained to fire in unison to “recall” a past experience or idea.
-When we recall these experiences they are processed with your latest software that may come to different conclusions as to what these signals mean than the original.
+As we have new experiences, our brain encodes this data into our long-term memory via neurons trained to fire in unison to “recall” an experience or idea.
+When we recall these experiences, they are processed with your latest software that may come to different conclusions about what these signals mean than the original.

-The result? sometimes we don't remember things as they actually were and especially all the little details it took to get from point A to point B.
+The result?
+Sometimes, we don't remember things as they actually were, especially all the little details it took to get from point A to B.

 Lock in Understanding

 Either way, the goal is to be able to both understand something and do it well.
-Once we do something long enough and understand it deeply enough it starts to feel simple to us but don't mistake the fact that it is now simple for your mind as being “obvious” for others.
+Once we do something long enough and understand it deeply enough, it starts to feel simple, but don't mistake the fact that it is now simple for your mind as being “obvious” for others.

-In order to teach well, we don't simply vomit out the information we know and expect it sink in.
-We need to meet the student where they are and facilitate the experiences that will lead them down the path that will result in understanding.
+In order to teach well, we don't simply vomit out the information we know and expect it to sink in.
+We need to meet the student where they are and facilitate the experiences that will lead them down the path to understanding.

 Habits and Reps

-When I was 16 I went to work at a golf course for about 6 months.
-I really enjoyed golf and I wanted to get better so I figured working around it and playing almost every day would help.
+When I was 16, I went to work at a golf course for about six months.
+I really enjoyed golf and wanted to get better, so I figured working around it and playing almost every day would help.

-While I was getting a lot of reps swinging over and over the things I was doing and my assumptions about what I was doing wrong were incorrect.
+While I was getting many reps swinging over and over, the things I was doing and my assumptions about what I was doing wrong were incorrect.

-I had the experience but I lacked the insight to come to a proper understanding that would result in effective practice.
+I had the experience, but I lacked the insight to develop a proper understanding that would result in effective practice.

 Many of us learned most of what we know in the field simply because we get so many repetitions of experience in the field.
-Many of the time bad habits and incorrect thinking are ingrained in the field for this very same reason.
+Often, bad habits and incorrect thinking are ingrained in the field for this very same reason.

 Incorrect assumptions lead to incorrect understanding and bad results.